 A monthly webinar for the next 12 months after the purchase

 Automated testing is a very broad topic, and I have a lot of material that didn't make it to this course (yet).
 That's why I decided to arrange a monthly webinar that helps you to learn new skills.
-For example, the theme of 2018 is the testing enhancements provided by Spring Boot.

 A lifetime access to the webinar archives